 Virtually all pets can benefit from the use of herbs as nutritional supplements, including dogs, cats, horses, ferrets and fish.
 You can easily formulate your own blend that is suitable for the species in your care.
 It can be further customized with the guidance of a veterinarian to avoid interactions or complications resulting from illness or existing conditions.
 We recommend consultation with your veterinarian before making changes in your pet’s diet.

-Following is an example of a nutritive herbal mix for horses (1/4 cup per pound of food), dogs (1 tsp per pound of food), cats and other small animals (1/4 tsp per pound of food).
+Following is an example of a nutritive herbal mix for horses (1/4 cup per pound of food), dogs (1 tsp per pound of food) and some smaller pets (1/4 tsp per pound of food).
 It’s important to use high quality, gently dried herbs in this recipe for a full range of benefits and optimum nutrition.
 This DIY supplement can be mixed with a favorite wet pet food to ensure your pet will eat it, or add it to your favorite treat recipe.
 If your pet is suffering from any conditions, you can research safe herbs for pets that treat the condition and blend them in.

 © Formulated by AllNaturalPetCare.com